Dr. Ryan S. Bisel

-In addition to several book chapters, Dr. Bisel’s research is published in communication and management journals: Communication Theory, Management Communication Quarterly, Communication Research Reports, The Leadership Quarterly, Business Communication Quarterly, Communication Studies, Journal of Management Education, International Journal of Business Communication, Western Journal of Communication, Southern Communication Journal, Small Group Research, and Human Relations.
+In addition to several book chapters, Dr. Bisel’s research is published in communication and management journals: Communication Theory, Management Communication Quarterly, Communication Research Reports, The Leadership Quarterly, Business Communication Quarterly, Health Communication, Communication Studies, Journal of Management Education, International Journal of Business Communication, Western Journal of Communication, Southern Communication Journal, Small Group Research, and Human Relations.

 In addition to his academic experience, Professor Bisel has worked as a process consultant, speaker, trainer, and facilitator for organizations such as Douglas County Visiting Nurses and Hospice, South Central Climate Science Center, OU Department of Obstetrics and Gynecology, Rose State College, Alphi Phi Foundation, OU Department of Mathematics, Marquette Corporate Communication Summit, Air Force Public Affairs Center of Excellence, OSU-OU Executive Education Partnership Program, OU Department of Anesthesiology, Lawrence Chamber of Commerce, Cornerstone Credit Union League, Governor's Executive Partnership Program (OK), Grace Fellowship, Oklahoma State Department of Health, Oklahoma Office of Homeland Security, National Weather Association, and Kansas Health Foundation.

 Zanin, A. C., Bisel, R. S., & Adame, E. N. (2016).
 Supervisor moral talk contagion and trust-in-supervisor: Mitigating the workplace moral mum effect.
 Management Communication Quarterly, 30, 147-163